Menu

 A few years ago I approached Pam Brown the former owner chef of the fabulous Garden Café on the Green here in Woodstock and she graciously handed me a booklet with a long list of mouthwatering recipes.
 The restaurant is now better than ever under the ownership and loving guidance of Lea Fridrich.

-I chose the Garden Cafe’s Tempeh Salad with Walnut Dressing since just about every single one of the ingredients in it is a perfect fertility food.
+For my potluck contribution I chose the Garden Cafe’s Tempeh Salad with Walnut Dressing since just about every single one of the ingredients in it is a perfect fertility food.

 So let’s get out our spatulas, hum a tune that makes our bodies move, ovaries come alive and mouths water!